Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based AD: Methodology

 \subsubsection{ID Training-based Methods}

-There are few training-based methods for CLIP-based few-shot AD research, although CLIP-based few-shot OOD detection actively explores the training-based methods.
-This is likely because detecting anomalies in unknown classes is highly valuable in practical applications, and training on target data may oversimplify the task of few-shot anomaly detection.
-This oversimplification concern arises because the anomaly space for known categories is much more limited compared to that for OOD detection.
-Training with the target data could therefore make the task oversimplified, reducing its difficulty.
-The only existing work in this area is PromptAD~\cite{li2024promptad}, a prompt learning method for one-class AD (where the normal class consists of one class).
-In one-class AD, traditional prompt learning methods for multi-class classification (\eg CoOp~\cite{zhou2022coop}) do not work well.
+Training-based methods for VLM-based AD are generally categorized as auxiliary training (in Sec.~\ref{subsubsec:zeroshot_ad_training}), but some approaches use data from the same domain as the test data for training.
+CLIP-FSAC~\citep{zuo2024clip} enhances few-shot anomaly classification by introducing a two-stage fine-tuning framework with modality-specific adapters, where the image adapter is trained first using text features, followed by the text adapter while freezing the image adapter.
+To address data scarcity, it employs synthetic anomaly generation using random perturbation and Poisson-based editing to create diverse training samples.
+PromptAD~\citep{li2024promptad} proposes a prompt learning method for one-class AD (where the normal class consists of one class).
+In one-class AD, traditional prompt learning methods for multi-class classification (\eg CoOp~\citep{zhou2022coop}) do not work well.
 To address this, PromptAD creates a large number of anomaly prompts by adding a learnable anomaly suffix to the normal prompt.
-It then learns to bring the visual features closer to the normal prompt and further away from the anomaly prompts, enabling prompt learning for one-class AD.
+It then learns to bring the visual features closer to the normal prompt and further away from the anomaly prompts.
+As a different direction, \citet{kwak2024few} proposed ADP, which learns anomaly-aware prompts using the personalization capabilities of diffusion models.
+Also, \citet{li2025one} has proposed a novel anomaly personalization approach, which applies a one-to-normal transformation to query images using a customized anomaly-free generation model, ensuring alignment with the normal data manifold.
+This method leverages a triplet contrastive anomaly inference strategy, incorporating comparisons between the query image, a generated anomaly-free data pool, and textual prompts to enhance prediction stability and robustness.